Cronitor is built with microservices and we understand the challenges of monitoring an SOA. Your dependency graph

 - See the Big Picture - Cronitor integration is easy and versatile.
 When using Cronitor to monitor your microservices,

 cron jobs, periodic tasks, queue workers and external SaaS tool you are building a powerful internal status page.

 - Externally Hosted - System failures in an SOA are often isolated to a single host or service, but network and

 connectivity failures can interrupt your self-hosted monitoring, leaving you unaware or unable to troubleshoot.
 Externally hosted,

 Cronitor provides a second line of defense and an internal status page available outside of your VPN.

 - Easy Integration - Cronitor integration is just an HTTP request.
 Cronitor can run healthchecks against your service, or your service can ping Cronitor to report health.

 - Alerts Everywhere - Receive alerts & notifications in PagerDuty, Slack, HipChat, text message and email.
 Trigger

 Service Health Checks

-Create service health-checks with powerful rulesets and great features like multi-region downtime verification.
+Create service health checks with powerful assertions and great features like multi-region downtime verification.